-Willie Lee Morrow, Barber Who Popularized the Afro Pick, Dies at 82
+Willie Lee Morrow, barber who popularized the Afro pick, dies at 82

-Willie Lee Morrow, a son of Alabama sharecroppers who built a business empire around hair care products aimed at African American consumers, among them a comb designed to work with the natural styles that exploded in popularity in the 1960s — a tool he called the Afro Tease, but which came to be known as the Afro pick — died on June 22 at his home in San Diego.
+Willie Lee Morrow, a son of Alabama sharecroppers who built a business empire around hair care products aimed at African American consumers, among them a comb designed to work with the natural styles that exploded in popularity in the 1960s — a tool which came to be known as the Afro pick — died on June 22 at his home in San Diego.
 He was 82.

 His daughter Cheryl Morrow said the cause was pneumonia.